jjmschofield/arch-patterns/patterns/transactional-outbox/README.md

 ### Considerations
 Delivery guarantee is "at least once", as such, consumers of messages should handle the same message being delivered multiple times.

 This is because the record might not get removed from the outbox after the message is sent (the sending of a message and removal of the message from the db is not atomic).
-This will results in a duplicate delivery.
+This will result in a duplicate delivery.

 When scaling relays horizontally, a locking system needs to be used to prevent sending the same message many times.